aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/run/_index.md

 Initializes a new instance of the **Run** class.

-When **Run** is created, it belongs to the specified document, but is not yet part of the document and **ParentNode** is null.
+When [Run](../../com.aspose.words/run) is created, it belongs to the specified document, but is not yet part of the document and [Node.getParentNode()](../../com.aspose.words/node\#getParentNode) is  null .

-To append **Run** to the document use InsertAfter or InsertBefore on the paragraph where you want the run inserted.
+To append [Run](../../com.aspose.words/run) to the document use [CompositeNode.insertAfter(com.aspose.words.Node, com.aspose.words.Node)](../../com.aspose.words/compositenode\#insertAfter-com.aspose.words.Node--com.aspose.words.Node) or [CompositeNode.insertBefore(com.aspose.words.Node, com.aspose.words.Node)](../../com.aspose.words/compositenode\#insertBefore-com.aspose.words.Node--com.aspose.words.Node) on the paragraph where you want the run inserted.

 **Parameters:**
 | Parameter | Type | Description |